An honorary Captain, Allen Robinson returns to Happy Valley

 “No matter where I’m at, it may be Florida or wherever, people will come up to me and say, Hey, I was here when that play happened.
 Or I remember that catch,” he said.
 “When I kind of thought about what would I what would be my greatest memory, or what would make me remember Penn State the most, that’s the play that I thought of.”

-Robinson was a Nittany Lion from 2011-2013 during the heat of the Sandusky scandal.
-The NCAA gave players a free pass to leave.
-But he didn’t.
+Robinson was a Nittany Lion from 2011 to 2013 during the heat of the Sandusky scandal.
+The NCAA gave players a free pass to leave, but he didn’t.
 Robinson said all he ever wanted was to be a Nittany Lion, so he stayed.
 Looking back, he said the adversity he went through made him a better man.

 After stints with the Jaguars, Bears and Rams, Robinson signed with the Steelers this offseason, beginning his tenth season in the NFL.
 Robinson, a Michigan native, enjoys being back in Pennsylvania and said the welcome receptions from Steelers fans has been exciting.